YuriyOrlov/12_image_resize/README.md

 ```

-In this case just remove some unneeded keys and rerun program.
+In this case just remove some keys and run program once more.

 # Project Goals